Delicious lunch spots to try in the Hunter Valley

 Share

-Bistro Molines is the kind of place you’ll arrive at and never want to leave.
-From the dreamy setting overlooking rolling hills of vines to the food and service, everything is perfection.
+Bistro Molines is the kind of place you never want to leave.
+From the dreamy setting overlooking rolling hills of vines to the old fashioned, warm hospitality, it feels like the perfect imagining of what a great Hunter Valley restaurant should be.
 The decor transports you to the south of France, replete with wrought-iron chairs and candelabras, whitewashed cupboards and elaborate flower arrangements.
-When the sun is shining, book a table in the paved courtyard.
-Then order dishes like house-smoked quail on a cassoulet of beans, or baked figs filled with gorgonzola wrapped in prosciutto.
-If you can’t bear to tear yourself away, check in to the on-site Little Orchard Cottage.
+When the sun is shining, book a table in the paved courtyard, then order dishes like house-smoked quail on a cassoulet of beans, or baked figs filled with gorgonzola wrapped in prosciutto.
+Then, after you’ve had the last piece of chocolate tart and the last sip of liqueur, check in to the Little Orchard Cottage, an onsite charming two-bedroom a short walk away.

 Bistro Molines, Mount View

-Modern Italian with a local twist: éRemo Restaurant
+For modern Italian with a local twist: éRemo Restaurant, Polkobin

-The ethos at éRemo – the resident restaurant at Spicer’s Guesthouse – is all about connecting with local producers to create one-of-a-kind dishes.
-While the mod-Italian fare is undoubtedly the star of the show, once you visit, you’ll also want to linger thanks to the stunning views over the neighbouring vineyards.
-The kitchen serves up lunch seven days a week, and visitors can drop by for a meal even if they are not staying at the accommodation.
-Order generous serves of rock lobster and Calabrian chilli bucatini, roasted scallops with nduja cream, or dry-aged roasted Aylesbury duck coated in peach and muscatel chutney.
-If you are feeling especially hungry, opt for the ‘Avido’ (which means “greedy” in Italian) set menu, an indulgent four-course feast.
+The ethos at éRemo – the resident restaurant at Spicer’s Guesthouse – is all about connecting with local producers to inspire and reimagine Italian cooking.
+The benefit of a lunch booking: the stunning views of the countryside.
+The kitchen serves lunch seven days a week, and visitors can drop by for a meal even if they are not staying at the accommodation.
+Order generous serves of roasted mahi mahi with tapenade butter, whole spatchcock with spicy nduja and risoni.
+If you are feeling especially hungry, opt for the indulgent ‘Avido’ (which means “greedy” in Italian) set menu.

 Main Dining Room at Circa 1876, Roscrea Estate